AddiH/hviskmigioeret/README.md

 ## Project Introduction

-This repository is developed as part of an academic exam project focused on creating a new dataset of transcribed Danish audio.
-It addresses a common challenge in Automatic Speech Recognition (ASR) research: testing models on diverse and previously unseen data.
-Our solution involves collecting and transcribing audio from the Danish Parliament (Folketinget), a rich source of linguistic material that is underrepresented in current ASR datasets.
+This repository is developed as part of an academic exam project focused on creating a new dataset of transcribed Danish audio and evaluating various Automatic Speech Recognition (ASR) models.
+It addresses a common challenge in ASR research: testing models on diverse and previously unseen data.
+Our solution involves collecting and transcribing audio from the Danish Parliament (Folketinget), a rich source of linguistic material that is, to our knowledge, not included in current ASR datasets.

 ## Objective

-The primary goal is to document the process of assembling a unique dataset from the Folketinget's proceedings.
+The primary goal is to document the process of assembling a unique dataset from the Folketinget's proceedings, and then evaluate two main ASR models.
 While the repository serves as a comprehensive guide to our approach, users should anticipate adjusting and tinkering with the code to tailor the dataset generation to their specific needs.
 This project underscores the importance of expanding the availability of Danish language resources for ASR and other language processing applications.

 ## Usage and Adaptation